nathanscrivener/Terms-and-Conditions/index.md

 3.5 All payments made by the Principal are payments on account only and do not constitute approval or acceptance of the Contractor's Works, waiver of any of the Principal's rights or remedies, or evidence of the value of work properly executed.

-3.6 **Retentions:** Unless otherwise modified by the Agreement, the Principal may withhold retentions from each progress payment.
+3.6 Unless otherwise modified by the Agreement, the Principal may withhold retentions from each progress payment.
 The percentage for retention shall be 10% of the value of work claimed in each payment claim.
 The total aggregate retention withheld shall not exceed 5% of the Contract Price.
 Half (50%) of the total retention money held shall be released upon Practical Completion of the Works.
 The remaining half (50%) shall be released upon expiry of the Defects Liability Period, provided the Contractor has promptly rectified all defects notified during the DLP.
 Retention money shall be dealt with by the Principal in accordance with the requirements of the CCA.

 <h2>4.0  QUALITY & DEFECTS</h2>